mariusalt/mariusalt.github.io/_pages/about.md

 ## Working Papers
 ------
 Alt, M. (2022).
 Better us later than me now - Regulatee-size and time-inconsistency as determinants of demand for environmental policies.
 [ZEW-Centre for European Economic Research Discussion Paper](https://www.econstor.eu/bitstream/10419/261380/1/1811215971.pdf), (22-028).
-Under Review in Journal of Behavioral and Experimental Economics.
+Revise & Resubmit in Journal of Behavioral and Experimental Economics.

-Alt, M., Gallier, C., Kesternich, M., Sturm, B. (2022).
-Collective Minimum Contributions to Counteract  the Ratchet Effect in Social Dilemmas.
-[ZEW-Centre for European Economic Research Discussion Paper, (22-053)](https://madoc.bib.uni-mannheim.de/63742/1/dp22053.pdf).
-Revision in Journal of Environmental Economics and Management.

 Alt, M., Bruns, H., DellaValle, N., Murauskaite-Bull, I. (2022).
 Synergies of interventions to tackle climate change - a meta-analysis.
 [Available at SSRN 4305865](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4305865).
-Revision in Global Environmental Change.
+Revise & Resubmit in Global Environmental Change.

 Alt, M., Bruns, H., & DellaValle, N. (2023).
 The more the better? - Synergies of prosocial interventions and effects on behavioral spillovers.
 [Available at SSRN 4492487](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4492487sch).
+Under Review in Journal of Environmental Economics and Management

 Alt, M., Berger, M., Bersch, J. (2023).
 Investor responses to information updates on peer behavior and public investment policy: The case of green investments.
 ZEW-Centre for European Economic Research Discussion Paper, (23-021).
 Under Review in Journal of Business Venturing.